turingtechPK/backend-test-api-design/README.md

 1: get all contributors -- loop through all pages of contributors
 2: get data from db
 3: check of contributors are same as that in DB
-3.1: if same ... calculate count and send response 3.2: if not same move to step 4
+3.1: if same ... move to step 6
+3.2: if not same move to step 4
 4: call commits api with start data fetched from Db -- loop through all pages of contributors
 5. loop through commits to find first commit of user
+6. calculate count and send response